buzzdecafe/buzzdecafe.github.com/_posts/2013-08-20-the-project-project.md

         return copy;
     });

 Then compose `map` and `pickAll`, and you've got a `project`-style function that guarantees that the output objects will have the desired properties, even if they are undefined.
-The only benefit of this, as far as I can tell right now, is that they will all report the same result when enumerating their keys.
+There are two benefits of this; first, this is consistent with relational algebra and familiar from SQL; and second, projected objects will report the same result when enumerating their keys.
 Of course, they will still report the value of that key as undefined, exactly as the original `pick` would.
-So is it worth it?